Isoptin Injection (Solution for injection) (blood pressure lowering medicines)

 Taking other medicines

 Several medicines can cause unwanted reactions if used with Isoptin.
-Ask your doctor or pharmacist for advice before taking this medicine.
+Ask your doctor or pharmacist for advice before being given this medicine.

 In particular tell your doctor if you are taking any of the following medicines: